codeinclined/JupiterNebula.Wyam.Shortcodes.TabBlock/README.md

 ======================================

-TabBlock provides a shortcode for [Wyam](https://wyam.io)'s Markdown module which renders HTML for a Bootstrap-compatible tab block, as shown below:
+TabBlock provides a shortcode for [Wyam](https://wyam.io)'s Markdown module to render Bootstrap-compatible tabs and tab panes in your Markdown pages.

 ![Output Demonstration](/assets/TabBlock/demo.gif)